Indiana Jones And The Kingdom Of The Crystal Skull | 2008

-About 50 miles to the west, on I-10, Deming Municipal Airport became ‘Hangar 51’ itself, where Indy meets Irina Spalko (Cate Blanchett).
+About 50 miles to the west, on I-10, Deming Municipal Airport, 310 Airport Road in the town of Deming, became ‘Hangar 51’ itself, where Indy meets Irina Spalko (Cate Blanchett).
 Not far from the airport, the sinister town populated entirely by dummies, in which Indy finds himself after escaping, was built.

 It’s back to ‘Marshall College’ again, supposedly in ‘New Haven, Connecticut’, with a shot of the Conservatory of Music building of the University of the Pacific, 3601 Pacific Circle, Stockton, California, a shot repeated from Raiders Of The Lost Ark.

 When it comes to comfy homes in the movies, you can’t beat Pasadena, and Indy’s residence is no exception.
 It too is a long way from Connecticut, at 476 Bradford Street between South Orange and South Grand Avenues in Pasadena.

 The real Connecticut is featured, but there’s a lot of shuttling back and forth.
 ‘New Bedford Station’, where Indy is about to leave when Mutt (Shia LaBeouf) – in full Wild One gear – turns up, really is in Connecticut.
 It’s Essex Station, on the Essex Steam Train and Riverboat, 1 Railroad Avenue, a rail museum in Essex, about 25 miles east of New Haven.